AIDE/DOCS/METHODOLOGY/brain.aide Spec

 The schema is the minimum that still has real runtime consumers.
 Both fields are required.

 That is the complete schema.
 There are no other top-level fields.
-A connector, rootPath, entryFile, or tools field — all of which the prior schema required — is now rejected by the parser as malformed-frontmatter.
+A connector, rootPath, entryFile, or tools field — all of which a prior schema required — is rejected by the parser as malformed-frontmatter.
 Each retired field was validation theater: it existed for the parser to check, with no code path that consumed its value at runtime.
-Anything an agent needs at runtime now lives in the prose body section, where the agent actually reads it.

 Body shape

-The body is FOUR marker-bounded sections in fixed order:
+The body is SIX marker-bounded sections in fixed order:

 Marker grammar.
-Eight markers total, four open/close pairs.
-Markers are lowercase, case-sensitive, with single ASCII spaces around the token — <!-- aide-prose-start --> is valid; <!--aide-prose-start-->, <!-- Aide-Prose-Start -->, and <!-- prose-start --> are not.
-The fixed order is prose then playbook then studyPlaybook then research; any other order is a violation.
-Bytes outside any marker pair are silently ignored — note-to-self comments or blank lines between sections are fine and do not affect parsing.
+Twelve markers total, six open/close pairs.
+Markers are lowercase, case-sensitive, with single ASCII spaces around the token — <!-- aide-orientation-start --> is valid; <!--aide-orientation-start-->, <!-- Aide-Orientation-Start -->, and <!-- orientation-start --> are not.
+The fixed order is orientation → config → playbook-index → study-playbook → update-playbook → research-index; any other order is a violation.
+Bytes outside any marker pair are silently ignored — blank lines between sections are fine and do not affect parsing.

 Per-consumer section ownership.
 Each section has a single designated consumer:

-The sync verb and boot reporter read frontmatter only; all four body sections are irrelevant to them.
+The sync verb and boot reporter read frontmatter only; all six body sections are irrelevant to them. provisionBrain reads frontmatter only too — its 2-step pipeline scaffolds brain.aide and plans the .mcp.json brain entry without ever opening a body section.

-Cross-section reads violate the contract. aide_brain does not read playbook, studyPlaybook, or research.
-The install service does not read prose.
-Each consumer reads exactly its own section, nothing more.
+Cross-section reads violate the contract. aide_brain does not read playbookIndex, studyPlaybook, updatePlaybook, or researchIndex.
+The integration's aide-config prose does not read orientation (it reads its own section as part of being executed verbatim, but it does not read the orientation section).
+Each consumer reads exactly its own section(s), nothing more.

 Closed grammar — strict failure on layout violations.
 The parser returns malformed-body for any of the following: